 - Notebook diffs are hard to read.
 Hence we can’t do code reviews on GitHub

 - Merging in remote changes is hard due to JSON format of Notebook files (.ipynb)

-- It’s not easy to reproduce Notebook environment & play with Notebooks shared by others
+- It’s not easy to reproduce Notebook results

 A lot of people, including me, love Jupyter Notebooks.
 It’s a fantastic tool for data science.
 Today I’m not going to talk about it’s amazing capabilities but rather how it fails at two important things: Version Control and Reproducibility.
 I will also outline the current state-of-the-art to solve these problems.
 It’s a useful read if you are a Jupyter user.
 Let’s jump right in.

 Continue reading “Challenges with Jupyter Notebook” →